BlueAlder/advent-of-code-solutions/README.md

-# Advent of Code 2022 Solutions
+# Advent of Code Solutions

-This contains my solutions to the advent of code 2022.
+This contains my solutions to the advent of code.

 <!--- advent_readme_stars table --->
 ## 2022 Results